microbit-foundation/v2-bootloader/README.md

 This repository contains code with different licenses

 The modified Nordic SDK and examples are licensed by Nordic Semiconductor ASA.
 Each of these files contains it's own license.
-Any remaing files were created by the Microbit Educational Foundation and are [MIT licensed](LICENSE).
+Any other files were created by the Micro:bit Educational Foundation and are [MIT licensed](LICENSE).